brharper-clgx/Minimal-Spring-Boot-Web-API/README.md

 }
 ```

-## Test It Out
+## Try It Out
 Run the web app with:
 ```
 > ./gradlew bootrun
 ```

-Open a web browser and visit [localhost:8080/greeting](localhost:8080/greeting).
+Open a web browser and visit [http://localhost:8080/greeting](http://localhost:8080/greeting).
 Your browser should display the following:
 ```
 {"id":1,"content":"Hello, World!"}
 ```